 “High performance computing is now essential in research, even for the most fundamental sciences.
-We are very fortunate to have one such supercomputer here at Plymouth University.
+We are very fortunate to have one such supercomputer here at the University of Plymouth.

 “We are also part of a consortium of research groups and share our resources with Cambridge, Edinburgh, Glasgow, Liverpool, Oxford, Southampton, and Swansea universities.
 This is a national programme called DiRAC, which supports particle physics, astronomy and cosmology, and has received £15 million since 2011.
 This research on matter-antimatter asymmetry, which seriously challenges our current understanding of particle physics, would not have been possible without supercomputing facilities.”

-Dr Nicolas Garron is a Research Fellow in the Centre of Mathematical Sciences hosted by the School of Computing, Electronics and Mathematics at Plymouth University.
+Dr Nicolas Garron is a Research Fellow in the Centre of Mathematical Sciences hosted by the School of Engineering, Computing and Mathematics at the University of Plymouth.

 The research paper, entitled Standard Model Prediction for Direct CP Violation in K → π π Decay, is now available to view in the journal Physical Review Letters.